Toloka/docs-tolokers/en/common/tasks.md

 - Complete tasks poorly.
 - Make frequent mistakes when entering captchas, enter them carelessly, or skip them.

-## What to do if you are banned {#ifbanned}
+## How to proceed if you are banned {#ifbanned}

-{% note info %}
+Temporary bans may apply in certain cases, such as repeatedly failing a captcha test, which triggers a block and prompts you to verify your human identity.
+While the first block is likely to be lifted, frequent captcha mistakes or more severe violations (e.g., bot usage) may result in a permanent ban from tasks.

-If your account is blocked, you will receive two messages: an automatic notification about the ban and a message from the administrator explaining the reason for the ban and what you can do.
-Usually, you need to fill out a form and provide documents or a selfie.
+Once blocked, you will receive two communications: an automated notification informing you of the block and an administrator's message saying if it’s possible to unblock the account.
+If unblocking is possible, follow the steps outlined in the message.
+Typically, to recall the ban, you will need to:

-{% endnote %}

-1. Fill out the feedback form by clicking on the link in the administrator's message.
+1. Click on the link provided in the message and complete the feedback form.
-1. Meet the support requirements.
-Provide a document to confirm your identity if you are asked to do so.
-The pictures should be clear, and your first and last name, date of birth, and photo should be clearly visible in the document.
-Make sure that the data in the photo is readable before submitting the form.
+1. Submit a selfie with yourself holding a document that confirms your identity.
+Ensure the images are clear, and the document's photo, as well as your first and last name and date of birth, are visible and legible.
-1. Wait for the administrator's decision.
-Usually it takes one to several days to check the data.
+1. Await a decision, which usually takes several days to review.

-If you're banned, it's not necessarily permanent.
-For example, if you often make mistakes when entering captchas, you may be blocked and asked to confirm that you are a real person and not a robot.
-You will most likely be unblocked the first time.
-But if you continue to make mistakes when entering captchas, you may lose access to tasks.

 {% if platform == "web" %}
 ## Troubleshooting {#faq}